espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Viper Rapier.md

 **Frequency** once per hour

 **Effect** You twirl your rapier in a serpentine pattern, causing your form to become a blur of motion.
-You're [[Concealed]] for 1 minute or until you take a hostile action.
+You're [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] for 1 minute or until you take a hostile action.
 While you're concealed, you also gain a +2 circumstance bonus to Reflex saving throws.